 - A friend of mine just distributed the first poster to a local Planned Parenthood; so delighted by their show of support and ecstatic about people getting involved right away!

-- The American Sexual Health Association will be featuring an interview with Jenelle Marie for its re-designed website launch
+- The American Sexual Health Association will be featuring an interview with Jenelle Marie for its re-designed website launch, and has since featured more of our writing

 - Speak at high schools, universities, clinics, and small groups

-- Michigan State University’s invited me as a panel member on their Sexposure show after a recent interview
+- Michigan State University’s invited me as a panel member on their Sexposure show after a recent interview, and we now appear monthly for their Sexposure show

 - Participated in the World AIDS Day 2013 panel with Red Project